 When bitterness and hatred exist between people, within families, and between races there is a need for reconciliation.
 Many people need help in order to find their way back to God.

-Jesus' mission of reconciliation continues in the Church and it is not limited to the Sacrament of Reconciliation.
+Jesus' mission of reconciliation continues in the Church and it is not limited to the Sacrament of Penance and Reconciliation.
 The entire people of God are called to reach out to those who have lost their way.

-- Where does bitterness and hatred exist in the world today? - How can you help bring people back to God? - How does the sacrament of reconciliation help to heal people who have gone astray?
+- Where does bitterness and hatred exist between people today? - How can you help others find their way back to God? - What Sacrament helps to heal people?